AFC Members Noticeboard

 What about rehearsals?

 We rehearse on Thursday evenings, each week, leading up to a concert.
 Spring Term sees us rehearse from the start of January through to April, and Autumn Term runs from the start of September through to November or December.
-We are exploring the possibility of adding a Summer Term to our year, although people tend to do other things at this time.

 Where and when do you rehearse?